farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data_Lake_with_Apache_SPARK/README.md

 + log_data/2018/11/2018-11-13-events.json

 ### `Justify database Schema:`
 Using the song_data and log_datasets, we'll need to create a star schema optimized for queries on song play analysis.
-This includes these following tables.
-The data type schema of all the tables are unchanged from the given two data files.I only made a diverging change in "ts/start_time" column.
-I transformed "start_time" column into six different columns with new "time_table".
-This dis-integration will help us to analyse our time-data into a more segmented form.
+This break down comprises 1-Fact-table and 4-dimension tables.
+The data type schema of all the tables are kept unchanged from the given two data files.
+I only made a diverging change with the "ts/start_time" column from log_data file.
+I transformed "ts/start_time" column into six different columns with new "time_table".
+This dis-integration is designed to help us analyze our time-data into a more segmented form.

+`A snap of the ts-column transformation with two UDF`

+*explain:*
 get_timestamp = udf(lambda x: x/1000, TimestampType())

 log_df = log_df.withColumn("TimeStamp", get_timestamp(log_df.ts))

+*explain:*
 get_datetime = udf(lambda x: datetime.fromtimestamp(x), TimestampType())

 log_df = log_df.withColumn("start_time", get_datetime(log_df.TimeStamp))

-After these "udf" transformations we disintegrated "ts" column into start_time(TIMESTAMP) , hour(INT), day(INT), week(INT), month(INT), year(INT), weekday(STRING) column.
-Besides these schematic change all the other columns in five tables stayed the same as it came with.
+After these "UDF" transformations we break down "ts" column into start_time(TIMESTAMP) , hour(INT), day(INT), week(INT), month(INT), year(INT), weekday(STRING) column.
+Besides these schematic change all the other columns in five tables stayed the same as they came with.

 ### Fact Table
 1. **songplays** - records in log data associated with song plays i.e. records with page NextSong with columns ( songplay_id, start_time, user_id, level, song_id, artist_id, session_id, location, user_agent )